HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - `descendingly`: In the `sort` element, it is used to specify that the data items are sorted in descending order; it can be abbreviated as `desc`.
 - `silently`: Used to instruct the interpreter to perform silent evaluations and operations to ignore ignorable exceptions encountered while evaluating the current element's attributes, content, or performing operations defined by the element; use `hvml :silently` This way of writing.
 - `temporarily`: In the action elements that define variables such as `init`, it is used to specify that the variable is temporary rather than static; all temporary variables are maintained in the context variable (`$!`); can be abbreviated as `temp `.
-- `nosetotail`: In the `iterate` action element, it is used to use the result of the previous iteration as the input data for the next iteration; equivalent writing: "nose-to-tail"
+- `nosetotail`: In `iterate` action element, it is used to use the result of the previous iteration as the input data for the next iteration; equivalent writing: "nose-to-tail"
 - `responsively`: In the skeleton element, it is used to define that its text content is responsive; it can be abbreviated as `resp`.
-- `noreturn`: In the `request` element, it is used to define the return value of ignoring the request; equivalent writing: "no-return".
+- `noreturn`: In `request` element, it is used to define the return value of ignoring the request; equivalent writing: "no-return".
-- `concurrently`: In the `call` element, it is used to define a concurrent call; it can be abbreviated as `conc`.
+- `concurrently`: In `call` element, it is used to define a concurrent call; it can be abbreviated as `conc`.
-- `constantly`: In a `bind` element, it is used to indicate that the expression being bound will return a constant value for the same parameter; can be abbreviated as "const"
+- `constantly`: In `bind` element, it is used to indicate that the expression being bound will return a constant value for the same parameter; can be abbreviated as "const"
 - `must-yield`: Indicates that every time an element with this attribute is executed, the current coroutine should be forced to yield (yield) the processor; use `hvml:must-yield` in the external element.

 Note: In HVML, we don't need to assign values to adverb attributes.

-#### 2.1.15) Referencing elements or data
+#### 2.1.15) Referencing Elements or Data

 When we need to refer to an element, we use CSS selectors. like: